University of Glasgow (2014-2018)

 Vacation Scholarship awarded by The Carnegie Trust.

-Research project undertaken 2013 exploring the role of reading, writing and discussion within learning (see below).
+Research project undertaken 2013 exploring the relative roles of reading, writing and discussion when learning.